tlin23/MetropoleAI/prompt_plan.md

 ### **Step 3.4: Final Testing + Edge Cases**
 **Tasks:**
 - Write test cases for:
-  - PDF ingestion failure
+  - Website crawling failure
-  - File too large
+  - Content processing issues
   - No match in knowledge base
-  - Fallback disclaimer
+  - Error handling

 **Prompt:**
 ```
-Write unit and integration tests to verify error handling for large uploads, unrecognized PDFs, and fallback behavior when no answer is found.
+Write unit and integration tests to verify error handling for website crawling failures, content processing issues, and behavior when no answer is found in the knowledge base.
 ```

 ---